How to Make Better Decisions – The Game Theory Mindset

 - If A and B both remain silent, both of them will only serve 1 year in prison (on the lesser charge).

-This game exemplifies to a great degree the substratum of human nature.
-The rational self-interest driven gang member will most probably choose to betray his counterpart, thinking that he will get a better deal.
+Prisoner’s Dilemma exemplifies to a great degree the substrate of human nature.
+The irrational self-interest driven gang member will most probably choose to betray his counterpart, thinking that he will get a better deal.
 This idiosyncratic choice will most certainly lead to a disaster for both parties since they will get the worst deal possible.
 The obvious, mutually beneficial choice here is to keep silent.

 The main idea behind this game is to expose the inherent tendency of humans to display a lack of cooperation in this and similar games.